A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: Notation and Preliminaries

-\paragraph{Order-2 TR Decomposition.} It is helpful to first explore the TR decomposition for order-2 tensors, i.e., matrices, before diving into more general scenarios.
-Suppose we observe a matrix $\bfT\in \mathbb{C}^{n_1\times n_2}$ that admits a TR decomposition: Then $\bfT=\bfQ_{1\left<1\right>}\bfQ_{2\left[1\right]}^*$ is an $n_1$-by-$n_2$ matrix that forms a rank-$r$ decomposition.
+\paragraph{Order-2 TR Decomposition} It is helpful to first explore the TR decomposition for order-2 tensors, i.e., matrices, before diving into more general scenarios.
+Suppose we observe a matrix $\bfT\in \mathbb{C}^{n_1\times n_2}$ that admits a TR decomposition: Then $\bfT=\bfQ_{1\left<1\right>}\bfQ_{2\left[1\right]}^*$ is an $n_1$-by-$n_2$ matrix that forms a rank-$r^2$ decomposition.
 A representative pair ${\hat{\mbcQ}_1, \hat{\mbcQ}_2}$ can be obtained directly via SVD.
 The complete procedure for order-2 TR decomposition is provided in Algorithm~\ref{alg:order-2}.
-Moreover, compared to that of the higher-order tensors, the TR-cores of the matrix $\bfT$ are only identifiable up to the rotation of a significantly larger freedom ($r^2\times r^2$), compared to the tensor ring order-3 or higher ($r\times r$, as described in \eqref{eq:order-3-invariance}): for any $\bfL\in \GL(r^2, \mathbb{C})$,
+Moreover, compared to that of the higher-order tensors, the TR cores of the matrix $\bfT$ are only identifiable up to the rotation of a significantly larger freedom ($r^2\times r^2$), compared to the tensor ring order-3 or higher ($r\times r$, as described in \eqref{eq:order-3-invariance}): for any $\bfL\in \GL(r^2, \mathbb{C})$,

-\paragraph{Ranks of TR Decomposition.} We assume that the TR-rank is known \emph{a priori} in this paper.
+\paragraph{Ranks of TR Decomposition} We assume that the TR rank is known \emph{a priori} in this paper.
 Note that when it is not, the ranks can be estimated using methods such as SVD-based algorithms (see, e.g., \cite{zhao2016tensor}).